 Does my child have to learn about this?

-As we explained in the meeting, as with the rest of our curriculum, it is compulsory that we teach the relationships and health elements.
-There are a few topics, in the later KS2 year groups where parents can withdraw their child if they wish or have concerns.
-If this applies to you, we’d encourage you to speak to your class teacher in the first instance and they can go through the areas in more detail with you.
+As with the rest of our curriculum, it is compulsory that we teach the relationships and health elements in this area.
+There are a few topics, in the later KS2 year groups, where parents can withdraw their child if they wish to, or have concerns.
+If this applies to you, we would encourage you to speak to your child's class teacher in the first instance and they can go through the areas in more detail with you.

 What is the school’s Relationships and Health Education policy?